Services

 The report shows dates of arrests, charges filed, court dispositions, and sentencing information when available.
 However, the completeness of information depends on what local agencies have reported to the FBI, so some records may be incomplete or may have missing disposition information.

-7. Will sealed or expunged records appear on this FBI criminal history report?
+7. Will sealed or expunged records appear on my FBI background check?

 Depending on the jurisdiction and type of sealing, or expunged records may still appear on FBI background checks.
 Federal databases don’t automatically update when state courts seal or expunge records, so these records often remain visible on FBI reports.